 Liquid-cooled engines are cooled using a liquid.
 Duh!
 Oil happens to be a liquid.
 Then oil cooled equals liquid-cooled.
 Right?

 Wrong.
-Oil cooled is a nifty feature for motorcycles, but calling it that is misleading.
+Oil cooled is a nifty feature for motorcycles, but calling it that is surely misleading.

 What Is Oil Cooled?

 An oil cooled engine has its engine oil circulating through the cooling fins, which in turn are cooled via the flow of air as you ride into the wind.

 If you didn’t know, the engine oil does more than just clean the metallic dirt and lubricate the parts inside the engine block.
 The heat from the clutch pack also routes through the motor oil, which helps cool down the clutch by spreading it over a larger surface area.

 Oil cooling is especially useful if the bike has to see a lot of half-clutching.
 Slipping the clutch creates a lot of heat, and it’s not good for the clutch assembly, especially the friction plates, which run quite expensive.
 The traditional fins surrounding the cylinder block help it stay cool.